Hon. Colin Campbell of Lundie1

 Last Edited=15 Oct 2005

-Colonel Lancelot Holland was educated at Merchiston Castle School, Edinburgh, Midlothian, Scotland.2 He fought in the Nile Expedition in 1898.2 He gained the rank of Captain in 1901.2 He fought in the Boer War between 1901 and 1902, where he was mentioned in despatches.2 He fought in the First World War between 1914 and 1918, where he was mentioned in despatches.2 He was decorated with the Companion, Distinguished Service Order (D.S.O.).1 He gained the rank of Colonel in 1923 in the service of the Seaforth Highlanders.1 He retired from the military in 1929.2
+He was educated at Merchiston Castle School, Edinburgh, Midlothian, ScotlandG.2 He fought in the Nile Expedition in 1898.2 He gained the rank of Captain in 1901.2 He fought in the Boer War between 1901 and 1902, where he was mentioned in despatches.2 He fought in the First World War between 1914 and 1918, where he was mentioned in despatches.2 He was awarded the Distinguished Service Order (D.S.O.)1 He gained the rank of Colonel in 1923 in the Seaforth Highlanders.1 He retired from the military in 1929.2

 Citations